brooklynrail/brooklynrail-platform/content/people/helen-lee.md

 name: Helen Lee
 first_name: Helen
 last_name: Lee
-short_bio: Collector, academic, art advisor, art book editor, and auction house specialist **Helen Lee** has had many roles in the art world.
+short_bio: Collector, academic, art book editor, and auction house specialist **Helen Lee** has had many roles in the art world.
 She has worked at Christie’s, Harry N. Abrams Publishing, the Robert Miller Gallery, and for James Wolfensohn, among others.
 Her passion for the arts derives from her belief that art and culture provide vital means of communication across cultural and political divides.
 Helen is an advisor to the Milken Institute